-- (b) Candidates who have completed the requirements of the Certificate in Club Management may be granted advanced standing for up to five (5) units. - (c) Candidates who have completed the requirements of the Advanced Certificate in Club Management may be granted advanced standing for up to ten (10) units. - (d) Candidates who have completed the requirements of the Associate Degree in Club Management may be granted advanced standing for up to sixteen (16) units.
+- (b) Candidates who have completed the requirements of the Certificate in Club Management may be granted advanced standing for up to four (4) units in the Diploma in Club Management, Associate Degree in Club Management and Bachelor of Business in Club Management. - (c) Candidates who have completed the requirements of the Diploma in Club Management may be granted advanced standing for up to eight (8) units in the Associate Degree in Club Management and Bachelor of Business in Club Management. - (d) Candidates who have completed the requirements of the Associate Degree in Club Management may be granted advanced standing for up to sixteen (16) units in the Bachelor of Business in Club Management. - (e) Candidates enrolled in the Bachelor of Business in Club Management may be granted advanced standing for up to twenty-four (24) units.